Confirmed! BlueWalker 3 satellite outshines 99% of stars

 Increasingly crowded skies

-The issue of increasing satellites in our skies is becoming a familiar complaint.
+So the issue of increasing satellites in our skies is a complicated one.
 How can humans balance the racing technological advances but still preserve our dark skies?